 The 810/812 Pennsylvania Street NRA was approved in 2012 to redevelop the historic Cider building as part of an overall renovation of the East Lawrence Historic Neighborhood District.
-The abandoned building was converted into an art gallery with event space on the lower level and office space on the upper level.
-The redevelopment opened in 2013 and supports art, event, and entrepreneurial needs of the East Lawrence Historic community.
+The abandoned were contributing structures to the North Rhode Island Street Historic Residential District and it was determined they retained sufficient integrity to be rehabilitated.